-Doom Scroll: Anni Mirabiles February 2020-February 2022 is a 24-foot-long paper scroll I inscribed in February 2022, reflecting on two years of Pandemic life.
+Doom Scroll: Anni Mirabiles February 2020-February 2022 is a 24-foot-long paper scroll inked in February 2022, reflecting on two years of Pandemic life.
 It is an alphabetical record of 100 entries related to the period, handwritten in Blackletter calligraphy.
-The entries are a mix of references to specific world events and vocabulary that has entered the general lexicon during this time.
+The entries are a mix of references to specific world events and vocabulary that entered the general lexicon during this time.
 The resulting length of the scroll is both a comical and sympathetic visual for how excessively long Covid has raged, how much we’ve been through.
-The length is marked in 6-foot increments (the familiar social distancing allotment) along the left edge, and the months (1 per foot) from February 2020-February 2022 are marked along the right edge.
+The length is marked in 6-foot increments (the then-familiar social distancing allotment) along the left edge, and the months (1 per foot) from February 2020-February 2022 are marked along the right edge.

-As you may have gathered, "Doom Scroll" is a play on "doomscrolling," the typically Twitter-fueled addiction to keeping up with bad news online.
+As you may have gathered, "Doom Scroll" is a play on "doomscrolling," the addiction to keeping up with bad news online.
 "Anni Mirabiles" means "years of wonders," the plural of "annus mirabilis" meaning "year of wonders."
-Annus Mirabilis: The Year of Wonders 1666 is an epic poem by John Dryden (published in 1667) accounting of England's miserable year when there was a major outbreak of the bubonic plague, the country was at war with Holland, and London burned in the Great Fire. ("Wonders" was a biblical term that didn't necessarily describe good things.)
+Annus Mirabilis: The Year of Wonders 1666 is an epic poem by John Dryden (published in 1667) accounting of England's miserable year when there was a major outbreak of the bubonic plague, the country was at war with Holland, and London burned in the Great Fire. ("Wonders" was a biblical term that didn't necessarily describe good things.”)
 In 2019, I read and was very moved by the novel Year of Wonders by Geraldine Brooks (2001) set in an English "plague village" in 1665-66 and titled in reference to Dryden's work.
 I kept thinking of the novel once our own plague hit in 2020.

 Right: Annus Mirabilis: The Year of Wonders 1666 by John Dryden from St. John’s College, University of Cambridge